parent Reviews of this workshop

 Tuesday, July 21

-Click on this link for a time zone translator, to add your city and see what time this is for you.
+Click on this link for a time zone translator; add your city and see what time this is for you.

 How much money will this save me?
-If you only do each lesson and activity 3 times each week with your student, you are paying less than $30 for a dyscalculia-specific “tuturing” session!
+If you do the weekly lesson and activity 4 times each week with your student, you are paying less than $22 for each “tutoring” session!
 Plus you will learn so much in this process about your student’s experience as a dyscalculic learner.

-To learn more about how and why these lessons work, check inside my Substack (for paid subscribers) where you will find several articles about Math Education for Dyscalculia that explain this intervention.
+To earn more about how and why these lessons work, please check out the Math Education for Dyscalculia article section in my Substack.

 I hope you will join me this summer!